“The first and most important step towards success is the feeling that we can succeed.” – Nelson Boswell

 If you meditate one minute in the morning – you get a plus.

-If you eat a banana for breakfast – you get a plus.
+Then if you eat a banana for breakfast – you get a plus.

 So tell me, how have you succeeded already today?
 What pluses have you achieved?